Gestational Diabetes in Ohio, 2008-2019

 The Ohio Department of Health (ODH) previously published versions of this GDM Databook in 2011, 2016, and 2019.
 This 2020 update presents a more current picture of GDM in Ohio.
 Multiple administrative data sources were used to describe Ohio trends through 2019 regarding GDM risk factors, prevalence, co-morbidities, and healthcare experiences during preconception, pregnancy, and postpartum.

 GDM prevalence has increased in Ohio overall and within most population subgroups.
 We found that approximately 8.1% of Ohio births in 2018-2019 were complicated by GDM, representing a steady increase from 2012.

 Preconception: Risk Factors for GDM

 In addition to demographic information, explore risk factors and behaviors present in women at risk for GDM.
 Did you know that more than 75% of women age 18 - 44 diagnosed with GDM reported exercising in the past 30 days?
-One in three Ohio women who had a baby in 2016 were obese before becoming pregnant, up from one in five in 2006-2008.
+Nearly one in three Ohio women who had a baby in 2017-2019 were obese before becoming pregnant, up from one in four in 2011-2013.

 GDM Testing and Diagnosis